imr/Electric-VLSI/electric/README.txt

 Subversion
 Apache Maven either version 3.0 or version 2.2.1  http://maven.apache.org

+The following variable should be defined in environment JAVA_PATH  -  path to JDK root directory

 2) Obtain latest sources by Subversion

 a) For the first time